what is falling action in a story?

-What is Falling Action in a Story?
-[Definition and Examples]
+What is Falling Action in a Story? [& How Do I Write It?]

 This article will discuss what falling action is and give examples to help you understand it better!

-What Does Falling Action Mean in a Story?
+What Is the Falling Action in a Story?

 What’s a falling action?
 In a story, falling action occurs after the turning point of the climax and signifies that the story’s main conflict is coming to a close.